espruino/EspruinoDocs/tutorials/BLE Communications.md

 might want to consider using a connection as well.

 In this example we're going to use an [MDBT42Q breakout board](/MDBT42Q) attached to a [Servo Motor](/Servo Motors).
-There are two main ways you might want to communicate - sending commands, and streaming data.
-See the two headings below:
+There are a few main ways you might want to
+communicate:

+* Sending commands as JavaScript code
+* Sending commands to a custom Bluetooth LE Characteristic
+* Streaming data to a custom Bluetooth LE Characteristic

+Check out the headings for more information.
+The video below covers sending commands, and the one further down the page covers streaming.

 [[https://youtu.be/lWjuMEIrmY8]]